MartC53/QIAML/Documentation/User_stories.md

 - reads out results

 # USE CASES
-1. User uploads image to GUI for classification and recieves initial copy classification with a visual display
+1. User uploads image to GUI for classification and receives initial copy classification with a visual display
-2. User can select a preloaded image for comparision in a visual display.
+2. User can select a preloaded image for comparison in a visual display.

 ## User inputs:
 - Feeding Images